-RPP, San Francisco, CA
+DM, San Francisco, CA

 WHAT IF I EAT TOO MUCH OVER THE HOLIDAYS?

 June 20, 2012 Category : BlogEating too much in one sitting (especially during the holidays) may be initially rewarding to our taste buds but can eventually lead to fatigue, bloating, and gastric discomforts.
 According to Traditional Chinese Medicine (TCM) philosophy, we may tend to overeat during the holidays due to the cold, dark, and inactive winter season.
-This impacts our energetic digestive “fire” – the fire that helps to break down and assimilate food naturally and effectively.
+This impacts our energetic digestive "fire" - the fire that helps to break down and assimilate food naturally and effectively.
 These digestive complaints are not limited to overeating, but may be due to improper diet and an unhealthy digestive system.
 The delicious yet heavy and rich foods can further aggravate a person’s weak digestion.
+What can one do?
+Holiday Herb Highlight The following are four key herbs one can take to help promote digestion.

 - Ginger.
 Ginger is a great digestive herb commonly used for nausea and for settling an upset stomach.
 It is spicy, dispersing, aromatic and warm and contains digestive enzymes, anti-inflammatory and circulation enhancing properties.
 It can help move the Qi along a stagnant digestion with symptoms of bloating, gas, bad breath, and hiccups.
 It is a warming herb and more suitable for people who feel cold and not for those who feel hot or have a fever.